raboud/HMSBackend/KUBERNETES.md

 If the containers were in separate Pods, they would no longer be able to communicate via `localhost`; a **Service** would be required.

 ### Services
 Services expose Pods to external networks.
-For example, the `basket` Service exposes Pods with labels `app=eshop` and `component=basket` to the cluster at large:
+For example, the `basket` Service exposes Pods with labels `app=hms` and `component=basket` to the cluster at large:
 >`services.yaml`
 >```yaml
 >kind: Service